Want to learn more about design systems? Here are the most common questions!

 However, this is also supported by additional design rules and style guides.
-These will determine the use of colours, spacing and more - ensuring that, not only will your brand use the same components, they will be consistently applied as well.
+These will determine the use of colors, spacing, and more - ensuring that, not only will your brand use the same components, they will be consistently applied as well.

-Atoms are the most basic components, such as icons, buttons and text boxes.
-When used with established design guidelines, these can be collected into larger organisms; for example, a simple form uses a text fields (title), input boxes and a button, all of which are atoms.
+Atoms are the most basic components, such as icons, buttons, and text boxes.
+When used with established design guidelines, these can be collected into larger organisms; for example, a simple form uses text fields (title), input boxes, and a button, all of which are atoms.

 What is the design thinking process?

-When working with a design system, it’s important for both designers and developers alike to adapt a non-linear approach to thinking.
+When working with a design system, it’s important for both designers and developers alike to adopt a non-linear approach to thinking.

 How do you create a design system?

 This is also a good step to evaluate your overall UI and design, making key changes before uploading to the library.
-Alongside these assets, you should also include key design rules, such as typography, spacing and the colour palette.
+Alongside these assets, you should also include key design rules, such as typography, spacing, and the color palette.

 How do you document a design system?